Contracts for Difference and Onshore Wind Bill [HL]

 Groups Affected

-Local communities: May experience both benefits (e.g., jobs, local investment) and potential drawbacks (e.g., visual impact, noise) from new onshore wind farms.
+- Local Communities: May experience both benefits (e.g., job creation, investment) and drawbacks (e.g., visual impact, noise) from new or upgraded wind farms near their residences.

 Powered by nyModel